 When I smelled yarrow for the first time, I knew I was onto something.
-It’s scent is sweet, and potent.
+Its scent is sweet, and potent.

 When I first started playing with it in the kitchen, I would take the whole plant, stem, flowers and all, and put it into stock or broth.
 The resulting broths took on the flavor, but they had an incredibly bitter aftertaste.
 I adjusted the broths with sugar and vinegar, which helped a bit, but for the most part I disregarded it as a novelty, and assumed the aroma couldn't be separated from the bitterness.

 I knew there had to be someway to enjoy this new herb.
 But how?
-When I started to see it growing again this year I vowed to unlock it’s secrets.
+When I started to see it growing again this year I vowed to unlock it's secrets.
+I'm still working on that.

 Notes on cooking with yarrow